-- international debt: the LuxSE is the European leader in terms of listed international bonds.
-Around 35 per cent of international debt securities in Europe are listed on the LuxSE; - high-yield bonds: the LuxSE is Europe's leading exchange for the listing of high-yield bonds.
-About 40 per cent of European high-yield bonds are listed on the LuxSE; - green bonds: the LGX grew by 1,500 per cent since 2016, the year of its launch.
-With 664 green bonds listed in 27 currencies by 164 issuers, the LuxSE is the leading global exchange for green bonds.
+- international debt: the LuxSE is the European leader in terms of listed international bonds; - high-yield bonds: the LuxSE is Europe's leading exchange for the listing of high-yield bonds; - green bonds: With 860 green bonds listed in 27 currencies by 183 issuers as at 30 November 2022, the LuxSE is the leading listing venue for green bonds.
 In October 2021, the LGX listed the first green bond issued by the European Commission under the NextGenerationEU programme.
-This

-€12 billion bond issuance is the world's largest green bond issued to date;

-- social bonds: up until 31 December 2021, 101 bonds have been categorised as social, including bonds issued by the Nederlandse Waterschapsbank NV and the African Development Bank.
+This €12 billion bond issuance was the world's largest green bond issued to date; - social bonds: as of 30 November 2022, 146 bonds have been categorised as social, including bonds issued by

+Micro, Small & Medium Enterprises Bonds SA and the Nederlandse Waterschapsbank NV.
 In October 2020, the LuxSE also marked the listing of the first social bond issued under the EU Support to mitigate Unemployment Risk in an Emergency (SURE) programme in the context of the covid-19 pandemic.
-Since then, the European Commission has issued €89.6 billion worth of social bonds under the SURE programme, all listed on the LuxSE and displayed on the LGX.
-Social bonds allow to finance social projects and to benefit from environmental, social and corporate governance credentials to the extent the proceeds from the relevant instruments are applied exclusively to finance or refinance social projects; - sustainable bonds: as of 31 December 2021, 425 bonds have been categorised as sustainable, including bonds issued by the International Bank for Reconstruction and Development, the International Development Association and the BNG Bank NV.
+By March 2022, the European Commission had issued €91.8 billion social bonds under the SURE, all listed on the LuxSE and displayed on the LGX.
+Social bonds allow to finance social projects and to benefit from environmental, social and corporate governance credentials to the extent the proceeds from the relevant instruments are applied exclusively to finance or refinance social projects;

+- sustainable bonds: as of 30 November 2022, 508 bonds have been categorised as sustainable, including bonds issued by the International Bank for Reconstruction and Development, the International Development Association and the BNG Bank NV.
 Sustainable bonds allow to finance sustainable projects and to benefit from environmental, social and corporate governance credentials if the proceeds are applied exclusively to finance or refinance sustainable projects.
-In May 2021, the LGX hit the 1,000 sustainable bonds mark with the latest Global Climate Awareness Bond from the European Investment Bank (EIB); - dim sum bonds: in 2011, the LuxSE admitted to trading the first dim sum bonds, denominated in China's yuan.
-Some 65 per cent of dim sum bonds that are listed on European stock exchanges are listed with the LuxSE and the first offshore yuan bonds in the eurozone by a mainland China issuer are also listed with the LuxSE; - · sovereign debt: the LuxSE lists at least one issue of the sovereign debt of 63 different countries; - sukuk: the LuxSE was the first European stock exchange to list sukuks in 2002.
-Some 22 sukuks have since then been listed on the LuxSE (including the sovereign sukuk issued by the Luxembourg state in 2014, the first sovereign sukuk to be denominated in euros); - supranational debt: Luxembourg remains a prominent listing venue for supranational debt issuers, including the EIB, the World Bank, the European Bank for Reconstruction and Development, the European Stability Mechanism and the European Commission; - asset-backed securities: in 2021, there were 1804 asset-backed securities from 384 issuers; - debt issuance programmes: there were about 486 new debt issuance programmes in operation on the LuxSE as of December 2021; and - others: the LuxSE also lists other types of debt instruments, such as indexed bonds, convertible bonds and commercial papers.
+In May 2021, the LGX hit the 1,000 sustainable bonds mark with the latest Global Climate Awareness Bond from the European Investment Bank (EIB).
+In May 2022, the EIB issued a €4 billion climate awareness Euro-Area Reference Note, the largest climate awareness bond issued by the bank to date, which was displayed on LGX; - dim sum bonds: in 2011, the LuxSE admitted to trading the first dim sum bonds, denominated in China's yuan.
+Some 49 per cent of dim sum bonds that are listed on European stock exchanges are listed with the LuxSE and the first offshore yuan bonds in the eurozone by a mainland China issuer are also listed with the LuxSE; sovereign debt: the LuxSE lists at least one issue of the sovereign debt of 63 different countries; - sukuk: the LuxSE was the first European stock exchange to list sukuks in 2002.
+Some 22 sukuks have since then been listed on the LuxSE (including the sovereign sukuk issued by the Luxembourg state in 2014, the first sovereign sukuk to be denominated in euros); - supranational debt: Luxembourg remains a prominent listing venue for supranational debt issuers, including the EIB, the World Bank, the European Bank for Reconstruction and Development, the European Stability Mechanism and the European Commission; - asset-backed securities: in November 2022, there were 1669 asset-backed securities from 360 issuers; - debt issuance programmes: there were about 491 new debt issuance programmes in operation on the LuxSE as of November 2022; and - others: the LuxSE also lists other types of debt instruments, such as indexed bonds, convertible bonds and commercial papers.